Why Cards Should Complement But Not Replace Fine Art Giclée Prints

 The Risk of Replacing Fine Art with Cheaper Alternatives

-Attempting to pass standard cards off as fine art or positioning them as comparable to giclée prints creates long-term problems.
+Attempting to pass these cards off as fine art or positioning them as comparable to giclée prints creates long-term problems.
 While buyers may not immediately notice the difference, fading, color shifts, and surface degradation become apparent over time.
 When that happens, buyer trust is lost.

 In fine art, trust is foundational.
 Collectors are not just purchasing an image; they are investing in materials, craftsmanship, and permanence.
 Lowering quality to increase short-term volume may generate quick sales, but it erodes credibility and makes it increasingly difficult to justify premium pricing in the future.